Why am I Here?

 There is no wisdom, freedom, or dignity in following the herd.
 Conformity is a parent of ignorance and strife… and should be opposed in all forms.
 To that end, I reject all patriarchal or bureaucratic conceptions of human organization… race, tribe, religion, nationality, gender… as the divisive and dehumanizing non-sense they are.

-I have responsibilities… quite natural responsibilities… to myself and to other living creatures.
-My wholeness as a human being is impossible to conceive without relationship with others.
+I have natural responsibilities to myself and to other living creatures.
+In fact, my wholeness as a human being is impossible to conceive without relationship with others.
 To that end, we should foster social institutions that recognize the complementary merits of both individual and collective effort.

 The world’s problems will not be solved… because they cannot be solved… by choosing the “right” religion or by replacing “bad” religion with “good” religion.